 People praise Adele for doing a video that’s just her sitting in a chair.
 Amy did that years before.

 People praise Adele for doing a stripped down performance of a song at the Brits without any flashy effects or dancers that’s from the heart.
 Amy did that 3 years earlier!

 I must admit even though I am an Adele fan (I have both of her albums) I always got a little bit annoyed at this.
 As an Amy fan I remember when people used to make vile remarks about Amy’s looks.
 I’d see them everywhere in the papers, comedians on the television, people on blogs, and magazine’s would always vote her the ugliest woman of the year.
 It was absolutely vile and the general public lapped it up.

-Flash forward a few years and so many people are patting themselves on the back for buying Adele’s album 21 as that proves that they don’t care about women’s looks apparently and I’d see so many articles about how Adele will stop people caring about women’s looks which just made me bitter.
+Flash forward a few years and so many people are patting themselves on the back for buying Adele’s album 21, as apparentl that proves that they don’t care about a female singers looks?
+I’d see so many articles about how Adele will stop people caring about women’s looks which just made me bitter.

 Yeah great except what about the woman who came a few years earlier who was a massive success all over the world, broke records and not only didn’t use her looks but had to endure far worse hardship for her appearance than virtually anyone!

 Of course none of this is Adele’s fault.
 Indeed far from it Adele has given Amy Winehouse credit for paving the way for her that and other ways since the very beginning of her career.
 Here is an interview with Adele right at the beginning of her career long before 21 was released where she credits her success to Amy.